 Given that game reviews have accidentally become my most common posts on this site, I wanted to make sure I was doing them as fairly and as well as I possibly could.
 One part of this, for me, is figuring out how I compare games to each other.
 While I don’t want to get as granular as using a number or percentage system, as I think that I would then focus too hard on those numbers at the expense of looking at the individual games, I did want to add some kind of structure.

 A more general tier or category list, that covers the most likely possible options without forcing reviews into a rigid scale, seemed like the best approach.
 While this will change in future if I need it to, the table below contains the rough framework that I’ll use for comparing games.

 I’ll also keep a running list of games I’ve reviewed in each tier below – consider this post the meta-post for my game reviews!

-A game that is the best of its genre; it is so strong in design, gameplay and enjoyment that it offers an excellent experience to many different audiences.
+Games that are so strong in design, gameplay and enjoyment that they offers an excellent experience to many different audiences.
 Games that are the pinnacle of their genre, or even the inventor of a genre.

 Grand Theft Auto V